fqantonio/GoingInductive/README.md

     What are the advantages and disadvantages of this methodological shift?
     What are the implications for stakeholders involved in the educational process?

-The hypothesis posits that this transition will result in an overall positive impact on student learning outcomes, meaning that, there will be an improvement in Learning Transfer, Lab Practice, Social Skills, and Academic Achievement, no matter what student category, gender, grade or school adaptation degree.
-It is believed that, by using 4C/ID, we can set an effective learning design that facilitate schema development, optimize learning outcomes and, stakeholders, including teachers, policymakers, and school administrators, can gain valuable insights to enhance teaching practices, improve learning design, and effectively, implement instructional strategies (Kirschner, 2002).
+The hypothesis posits that this transition will have an overall positive impact on student learning outcomes.
+Specifically, we expect to see improvements in learning transfer, lab practice, social skills, and academic achievement, regardless of the student's gender, grade level, or degree of school adaptation.
+We believe that using the 4C/ID model can create an effective learning design that facilitates schema development and optimizes learning outcomes.
+This approach can also provide valuable insights for stakeholders, including teachers, policymakers, and school administrators, helping them enhance teaching practices and effectively implement instructional strategies (Kirschner, 2002).

 # THEORY

-This study use Van Merriënboer **4C/ID instructional design** has a reliable framework because it shows a clear procedure for the design and planning of a bLearning environment, with all the components cleary defined and integrated in a whole struture, that helps to create a consistent plataform during all the project phases, being a lighthouse, even in the LMS concrete activities implementation.
-On the other hand, it is based on several well known educational theories that has a robust body of research, connecting Cognitive Architecture and Instructional Design, integrating principles from Neuroscience to Brain-Based Learning (BBL) (Jensen, 2005; Sylvester, 1995), Cognitive Load Theory (CLT) (Plass, Moreno, Brünken, 2010), Multiple Intelligences Theory (MIT) (Gardner, 2011), Multimedia Learning Principles (MLP) (Mayer, 2005) and Evolutionary Educational Psychology (Sweller, 1998).
-4C/ID takes the instructional designer to the LMS and classroom concrete activities without loosing the connection to the theories, helping built and develop activities that take students to integrate new information with existing knowledge structures (schemas) in long-term memory, step-by-step, minimize working memory load with fading guidance worked examples, completion problems, and minimizing split-attention effect.
+This study utilizes **Van Merriënboer's 4C/ID instructional design** as a reliable framework.
+It provides a clear procedure for designing and planning a blended learning (bLearning) environment, with all components explicitly defined and integrated into a cohesive structure.
+This framework serves as a guide throughout all project phases, even during the concrete implementation of content within the Learning Management System (LMS).

+The 4C/ID model is grounded in several robust educational theories, effectively bridging Cognitive Architecture and Instructional Design.
+It integrates principles from:

+    * Neuroscience to Brain-Based Learning (BBL) (Jensen, 2005; Sylvester, 1995);

+    * Cognitive Load Theory (CLT) (Plass, Moreno, Brünken, 2010);

+    * Multiple Intelligences Theory (MIT) (Gardner, 2011);

+    * Multimedia Learning Principles (MLP) (Mayer, 2005);

+    * Evolutionary Educational Psychology (Sweller, 1998);

+    * Inductive Methodologies as advocated by Felder (Felder, 1993).

+The 4C/ID framework guides the instructional designer from theoretical principles to concrete LMS and classroom activities without losing this connection.
+It helps build and develop activities that incrementally lead students to integrate new information into existing knowledge structures (schemas) in long-term memory.
+It minimizes working memory load through techniques like fading guidance, worked examples, and completion problems, all while reducing the split-attention effect.

 [continue reading...](https://github.com/fqantonio/GoingInductive/blob/main/THEORY.md)

 # PROCEDURE

-Implementing the 4C/ID model, as aptly described by Van Merriënboer, Clark, and Croock (2002) as akin to steering a "huge, slow, ponderous ocean liner" required significant effort.
+Implementing the 4C/ID model, as described by Van Merriënboer, Clark, and Croock (2002) as akin to steering a "huge, slow, ponderous ocean liner" required significant effort.
 The process involved extensive research, testing, and iterative refinement of pedagogical planning.
 While the 4C/ID model presents a steep learning curve, it provides a valuable framework for consistently managing instructional sequences prior to LMS implementation.

 The model emphasizes the crucial link between its underlying theories and its concrete structure, comprising Task Classes (TC), Learning Tasks (LT), Part-Task Practice (PTP), Supportive Information (SI), Procedural Information (PI), and Just-in-Time (JIT) information.
 This framework prioritizes whole-task learning within real-world problem contexts, facilitating gradual skill acquisition while minimizing cognitive load on working memory.